 Looking for the best things to do in Oaxaca?
 I visit three times a year and this list is according to my local contacts.
 I love visiting Oaxaca and through the years, I have collected the most unique things to do.

 Thank you so much for being here!
 Oaxaca is one of my favorite destinations in Mexico.
-I surely spend day of the dead here all the time and during the summer, visit it together with Puerto Escondido.
+I surely spend day of the dead here all the time and visit it with Puerto Escondido during the summer.

 I love this so much and I still haven’t figured out if I want to move here!
 My dogs love the beach so living in Cabo suits us better at the moment.
 If you ever come to Baja California, feel free to send me a message and I will show you around!